Douglas Fir Trail Project

 Douglas Fir Trail project background

-In November 2023, part of the trail (from just north of 150 Wildwood Drive S.W. to 48 Wildwood Drive S.W.) was closed due to damage that made parts of the trail unsafe.
-We put up signs and fences to keep the area secure.
+In November 2023, we closed part of the Douglas Fir Trail (from just north of 150 Wildwood Drive S.W. to 48 Wildwood Drive S.W.) due to erosion and unsafe conditions.
+Signs and fencing have been in place to keep the area secure.

 Frequently asked questions